droglenc/NCMTH107/modules/DataProduction_RevEx_Experiments.md

 1. How many treatments are there?
 1. How many replicates are there?
 1. Describe how you would allocate individuals to treatments.
 Show your R work.
-1. Construct a simple diagram to represent this experiment.

 [See answer here](zRevExAns/DataProduction_ExpDSeals){:target="_blank"}